-MEDAN, Indonesia- An incident that happened ten years ago changed Annita Foe’s perception who runs a dental clinic in Medan, Indonesia.
+MEDAN, Indonesia- An incident that happened ten years ago changed Annita Foe’s perception who runs Emergency Dentist Perth.
 The dentist at the offered free check-up to a disabled patient in a wheelchair.
 The dentist’s willingness to help the homeless patients triggered Annita Foe 53, to start a personal mission that focuses on supporting people with transform attitudes and disabilities.
 The foe is the vice present of Yayasan Surya Kebenaran International that offers basic services and runs health clinics for poor people in North Sumatra.
 She considers them as friends as her mobilized funding has led to providing 8,000 prosthetic limbs to people disabled by birth defects, accidents, or diseases.

 She ensures the best care by arranging visits of German and Dutch surgeons who perform operations on the disabled people.
 Her free healthcare, job training, and food aid have helped nourish the life of people with disabilities Medan.
 Her initiative has brought together the people under one roof to overcome the stigma attached to their disability.The report published by Australia’s Monash University in 2017 finds that around 10 million people in Indonesia have some form of disability.
 The majority are struggling to get acceptance from the society that has led to inefficient services or failure to get the assistive devices to make the life of a disabled easier.